 Course structure: Our classroom will be "flipped."
 That means that "lecture" occurs outside of class: there are recorded lectures available for you to watch on our Google groups site or from the link on our course page.
 You are responsible for watching the assigned videos before class.
-I will assume that you have watched them and have some reasonable idea of what the content is.
+I will assume that you have watched them and have some idea of what the content is.
 The lectures include definitions, theorems, examples, etc. - everything you would expect from a normal lecture except for the opportunity to ask me questions.
 (That comes in class.)
 As you watch, you should pause frequently to take notes, make sure you understand the material, work through examples before I do, and write down any questions you have.
-In class, we will work through additional examples and deal with questions, as well as explore applications.
+In class, we will work through additional examples and deal with questions, among other things.
 We will also spend a little time on homework each day, so be sure to bring a laptop or other device with which you can access our online homework system (see below).
 One major advantage of this system is that you can listen to the lecture as many times as you want throughout the semester.
 Make use of that opportunity!
-In class, we will recap the lecture, go over questions, and work on mini-"projects" (see below).